 ESTCP Directors and Staff – ESTCP is managed by a director and deputy director, five program managers, and a financial officer.
 The ESTCP office is co-located with SERDP in Alexandria, VA.

 ESTCP Technical Committees – For each of the five technology program areas, an ESTCP Technical Committee (ETC) assists in identifying solicitation topics, reviews technical proposals, and formulates and recommends the annual program plan.
 Each committee conducts technical reviews of the ongoing projects and facilitates technology transfer according to the needs of the users in the field.
 ETC members represent the Services and service engineering centers.
 They bring a wealth of understanding of the needs of their organizations and also knowledge of related completed or ongoing research efforts.
 This knowledge helps ESTCP avoid duplication of effort and promotes joint and cooperative funding of projects.
 Many members of the ETC are also members of the SERDP Technical Committees.
 This relationship fosters communication between the Programs and promotes technology transfer.

 ESTCP Program Areas – ESTCP projects are managed within five Program Areas.
 Those Program Areas are listed below.

 The Environmental Restoration program area focuses on cleaning and managing contaminated lands on current and former military installations.
 It supports the development and demonstration of innovative technologies to characterize, remediate, and scientifically manage contaminants in soil, sediments, and ground, surface and waste water.

 The Installation Energy and Water program area supports the demonstration of innovative technologies to reduce the DoD’s installation energy consumption and carbon footprint, improve energy security, and facilitate water conservation.

-The Resource Conservation and Resiliency program area supports the development of the science, technologies, and methods needed to manage DoD’s installation infrastructure with the goal of maximizing the number of training days and mission readiness.
-Areas of investment include managing threatened, endangered, at-risk, and invasive species; improved wild land and beneficial fire management for test and training ranges, and enhancing the resiliency of DoD infrastructure.
+The Resource Conservation and Resilience program area supports the development of the science, technologies, and methods needed to manage DoD’s installation infrastructure with the goal of maximizing the number of training days and mission readiness.
+Areas of investment include managing threatened, endangered, at-risk, and invasive species; improved wild land and beneficial fire management for test and training ranges, and enhancing the resilience of DoD infrastructure.